iGaging EZ-View DRO and DigiMag 21-Bit Scales

 Available lengths 6", 12", 24", and 36"

-These scales use a unique 21-bit data format that doesn't appear to be used by any other scale manufacturers.
-The position is represented using 21 bits in two's complement format, making it relatively easy to decode.
+These scales use a unique 21-bit data format that does not appear to be used by any other scale manufacturers.
+The position is represented using 21 bits in two’s complement format, which makes it relatively straightforward to decode.

 Another unique feature of these scales is how the data clock is provided.
-In contrast to virtually every other scale model on the market, the EZ-View scale encoder doesn't provide its own data clock and relies on the display unit to initiate the data stream and provide the clock signal similar to how SPI communications work.
-Curiously, these scales use a peculiar resolution that is neither metric nor imperial, with 2560 divisions per inch, which is a bit finer than 10 microns.
+In contrast to virtually every other scale model on the market, the EZ-View scale encoder does not provide its own data clock.
+Instead, it relies on the display unit to initiate the data stream and provide the clock signal, similar to how SPI communication works.
+Curiously, these scales use a resolution that is neither metric nor imperial, with 2560 divisions per inch, which is slightly finer than 10 µm.

-As mentioned earlier, these scales come with USB Mini-B and USB Micro-B connectors.
-Although they appear to have the cable hard-wired into the reading head, it isn't so.
-Under the plastic cover, there is a surface mounter female USB connector into which the cable is plugged in and secured with a dab of hot glue.
+As mentioned earlier, these scales come with USB Mini-B or USB Micro-B connectors.
+Although they appear to have the cable hard-wired into the reading head, that is not actually the case.
+Under the plastic cover, there is a surface-mounted female USB connector into which the cable is plugged and then secured with a dab of hot glue.

-Fortunately, both Micro-USB and Mini-USB versions use the same pin mapping, so adapting a Mini-B scale to a Micro-B TouchDRO adapter is relatively easy by using a Mini USB female to Micro-USB male adapter or replacing the whole cable with Mini-USB Male to Micro-USB male.
-In the latter case, you might need to shave some plastic off the connector to make it fit flush into the board-mounted connector.
+Fortunately, both Micro-USB and Mini-USB versions use the same pin mapping, so adapting a Mini-B scale to a Micro-B TouchDRO adapter is relatively easy by using a Mini-USB female to Micro-USB male adapter or a suitable breakout/adapter board.
+In some cases, you might need to shave a small amount of plastic off an overmolded connector shell so it can seat fully in a board-mounted connector.

 D– Clock